Facebook bans Donald Trump for 2 years | DW | 04.06.2021

 The social media network said Trump stoked violence at the US Capitol on January 6, when Congress was giving final confirmation of the Electoral College votes in the 2020 US presidential election.

+Facebook's head of global affairs, Nick Clegg, said a review had concluded that Trump's actions "constituted a severe violation of our rules."

 "At the end of this period, we will look to experts to assess whether the risk to public safety has receded.
-We will evaluate external factors, including instances of violence, restrictions on peaceful assembly and other markers of civil unrest," wrote Nick Clegg, Facebook's vice president of global affairs, in a blog on Friday.
+We will evaluate external factors, including instances of violence, restrictions on peaceful assembly and other markers of civil unrest," Clegg wrote in a blog post.

 Facebook also plans to end a policy, which was supported by CEO Mark Zuckerberg, that exempted politicians from rules that banned hate speech and abuse.